 What is Ako

-Ako is a provisionally registered, full primary school that provides tamariki between 5-13 years with a learning space, as an alternative to traditional schools.
+Ako, the little bush school in the big city, is a provisionally registered, full primary school that provides tamariki between 5-13 years with a learning space, as an alternative to traditional schools.
 Ako is play-based, child-led, passion-driven, and outdoor-centered.

 Our philosophy is based on leading-edge research from the areas of brain development, creativity, child psychology and parenting.
 Ako provides children with an education ideal for their brain development and overall health and well-being.
 Useful resources that support this philosophy can be found on our resources page.

 You find us nestled within native bush on a little clearing surrounded by tall trees for climbing and building hutts.

 As you look to the left, you see a 7 year old girl teaching a 5 year old boy how to tie a leaf necklace he just made so he can wear it around his neck.

 A kereru (wood pigeon) is calling close by while straight ahead, two boys are busy building a hut with large sticks, bungees and ropes.
 The smaller boy is pulling a rope that is swung over a tree branch and has a large branch tied to it.
 He is struggling to pull it up.
 Our kaiako (teacher) Kate is standing beside the boys extending their learning as she explains how levers work.

 Another little boy, swinging slowly in a hammock, has put down the 'Cat in a hat' book and is observing the hutt building activity.

 Further to the left, you overhear discussions between two girls who are negotiating rules for a new game.